Operation to minimize risk of blowing toilets.

 The first critical operation to push water out of the water locking system in toilets etc. (blow toilets) occur when the nozzle is thrusted up the pipe.
 Then an overpressure occurs behind the nozzle.
 At the same time, the air currents increase around the nozzle, meaning that around a larger nozzle the airflow will be higher compare with a smaller nozzle.

-• Remove the lid on the manhole upstream and, if available, open the cleaning manhole in front of the property.
+To minimize the risk of blowing toilets, the following measures should be taken:• Remove the lid on the manhole upstream and, if available, open the cleaning manhole in front of the property.

 • Operate an effective nozzle at a lower pressure.